 According to forecasts, we can expect a growth in demand for oil in 2018.
-Nevertheless, any continuation of the shale revolution in the United States will keep oil prices from growing.
+Nevertheless, any continuation of the shale revolution in the United States will keep oil prices from increasing.
 Over the years of the crisis, the cost of breakeven oil development in low-permeability reservoirs fell by 39%.
 The production rate of such oil in the United States, after a significant drop in Q1 2017, reached a maximum again and broke the record of 2014.

 Saudi Aramco operates in its domestic market, and leading private corporations have formed a diversified portfolio of offshore projects.
 For instance, British Petroleum divides the main flow of investments between the US Gulf of Mexico, Great Britain, Angola, Indonesia, Azerbaijan, and Egypt.
 Shell focuses on the development of offshore oil fields in the US Gulf of Mexico, Great Britain, Nigeria, and Malaysia.

-Gazprom plans to commission the Yuzhno-Kirinskoye field by 2021.
-But Rystad doubts that the implementation of these plans is possible before 2024.
+Gazprom plans to commission the Yuzhno-Kirinskoye field by 2021, but Rystad doubts that the implementation of these plans is possible before 2024.

-The experts mention that Lukoil is starting new development phases of its Caspian and Baltic fields that are already in development.
-In particular, the Korchagin and Filanovsky fields.
+The experts mention that Lukoil is starting new development phases of its Caspian and Baltic fields that are already in development — In particular, the Korchagin and Filanovsky fields.
 The company is also starting the development of the new Rakushechnoye field (located next to the Filanovsky field) in the Caspian Sea and the D-33 near the Kravtsovsky (D-6) in the Baltic Sea.

 Rystad emphasizes the huge potential of the Russian offshore projects market.
-However, in addition to the sanctions imposed by the EU, the US and Norway, the matter is complicated by Russia’s high corruption rating — its position has moved from 119 to 131 in the Transparency International 2016 list where a total of 178 countries are listed.
+However, in addition to the sanctions imposed by the EU, the US and Norway, the matter is complicated by Russia’s high corruption rating — its position has moved from 119 to 131 in the Transparency International 2016 list on which a total of 178 countries are listed.